coderefinery/git-intro/_episodes/05-undoing.md

 {: .challenge}

 ---

 ### Clean history

-We will be using the guacamole recipe example throughout the lesson and it will be easy to follow if the learners, instructor and the teaching material contains identical repositories with  same number of commits.
+We will be using the guacamole recipe example throughout the lesson and it will be easy to follow if the learners, instructor and the teaching material contains identical repositories with the same number of commits.
 For this purpose we recommend to reset the guacamole repository to an earlier state using the **git reset** command.
-This command is one of the destructive commands in Git, so use with caution.
+This command is one of the destructive commands in Git, so use with caution:

 ```
 $ git log --oneline